bluebrown/immutable-cluster/README.md

 ## Deploying the Infrastructure with Terraform

 Now we have our custom AMI in the eu-central-1 region.
-Next we will use terraform to deploy this image together with the required infrastructure.
+Next we will use [Terraform](https://www.terraform.io/) to deploy this image together with the required infrastructure.

 ![image of infrastructure with nlb](https://user-images.githubusercontent.com/39703898/115248770-e43a0d80-a11f-11eb-9601-7529e7ede7de.png)